 This privacy-focused web browser is a joint project between Mullvad VPN and the Tor Project.
 It incorporates the privacy benefits of the Tor browser such as tracker blocking and fingerprinting.
 But the Mullvad Browser isn’t designed to connect to the Tor network.

 Instead of going through the Tor network, the Mullvad Browser is meant to be connected to the internet through a quality VPN.
 Obviously, the folks at Mullvad would love for you to use their browser with their VPN, but you don’t have to.
-In the image below I am using the Mullvad Browser to view our website through NordVPN.
+In the image below I am using the Mullvad Browser to view this website through NordVPN.

 This browser collaboration definitely has potential.
 To learn more about it, check out our recent article on this Mullvad – Tor project.